 - ¼ teaspoon black pepper

-- Finely chop the cucumbers into about ⅕-Inch or 0.5 cm dice and add them to a large bowl.
+- Chop 3½ cups or 1 pound cucumber into small ⅕-Inch or 0.5-cm dice and add them to a large bowl.

-- Finely chop the tomatoes into about ⅕-Inch or 0.5 cm dice and add them to the same mixing bowl.
+- Chop 2½ cups or 1 pound tomatoes into small ⅕-Inch or 0.5-cm dice and add them to the same bowl.

-- Finely chop the white onion and add it to the same bowl.
+- Finely chop 1 medium white onion and add it to the same bowl.

-- Season the vegetables with olive oil, lime or lemon juice, salt, pepper, and dried mint.
+- Season with 2 tablespoons extra virgin olive oil, ¼ cup lime juice, 1 teaspoon salt, ¼ teaspoon black pepper and 1 to 2 tablespoons dried mint.

-- Mix the salad well then taste, and adjust for salt before serving.
+- Toss well until the mint is distributed, taste, and adjust for salt before serving.